lickorice/lickorice.github.io/content/Gaming/Reviews/strange-horticulture.md

 I got an ending after **4.7** hours.
 This is my first mystery game in a *long* while, so I played clicking on the **Hints** button too, sadly.
 I deduce quite fast (since I do it professionally, as well) so this playtime may be on the faster end.

 I'd say the length is *just right*.
 Unlike the usual city-builders and strategy games I play, where length (and quality) of playtime is typically seen as a good thing, dragging out mystery games like these isn't my cup of tea—unless you have distinct sections and a way to keep things fresh.

+I bought the game at a discount (~150 Php), and I'd give more money if I can.
 ## Content and replayability

-There is post-game content, and multiple endings.
+There is post-game content, and there are multiple endings.
 If you love the gameplay loop, there's probably an extra few more hours for you.
 The content is **not randomized** so you'll definitely recognize the plants on your succeeding playthroughs beyond the first.
 # Pros and cons

 ## The positives
 - You could tell the game is made with love.
-Each plant is meticulously designed and no two plants are similar.
+Each plant is meticulously designed and no two plants are identical.
 There's no lazy [[palette swapping]] involved.
 The plants are unique enough for you to tell them apart—yet similar enough to induce some confusion when necessary.
 - The atmosphere is just straight *immersive*.
 The music is calming and doesn't intrude on your thoughts.
 Sometimes, it also rains in-game, adding to the ambience.
 I was also skeptical at first looking at the graphics but it shouldn't be understated.
 - It does not get boring.
-The breadth of content is large enough to fend away dullness, but small enough to combat repetition.
+The breadth of content is wide enough to fend away dullness, but small enough to combat repetition.
 There are also callbacks to plants you've previously identified, so studying the plants consciously as you go is greatly rewarded.

 ![[Pasted image 20251030083505.png]]

 - There's enough QoL to keep you going.
 You can label plants, reorder them (I ordered them alphabetically for easier access) as you see fit.
 Random notes and letters you've already gone through can also be archived to reduce clutter.
 - Choices matter.
 There are multiple, well-thought out endings to the game.
 Makes it feel you own the story as much as you own your plant shop.
 - I believe this game is playable for the colorblind.
 The "closer inspection tool" gives you a plant's color explicitly in text which makes me believe so.
 - An in-game **hint** button.
-The hints can be incremental (i.e. two hints, with increasing amounts of information being given away), but not wholly destructive in the sleuthing experience.
+The hints can be incremental (e.g. two hints, with increasing amounts of information being given away), but not wholly destructive in the sleuthing experience.
 Very helpful if you get stumped / don't know what to do.[^1]

 ## The negatives
 - It's a bit cumbersome on the [[steam-deck-og|Deck]] but still playable.
 I'd imagine it'd be hell on a gamepad since you have to type for labels. [[strange-antiquities|The sequel]] improves upon this.